Milwaukee, WI (October 8, 2015) – Ryan Bauhs hired as Project Coordinator

 A continuous vertical conveyor (CVC) system, basically a continuous loop, vertical escalator with platforms was considered.
 Certain height restrictions existed in the building, and the ceiling provided a clearance of less than two feet – not enough room for the platforms to hinge at the top and continue on the downward loop.
 Plus a clearance pit would be needed in the floor, and JL French was leery of the frequent maintenance likely required to operate the complex CVC system.

 Industrial elevators were evaluated; but in order to achieve the necessary throughput multiple parts would need to be lifted together– a significant inconsistency to the desired production sequence.

 An inclined belt system, a type of CVC with a slope and design similar to a straight staircase, didn’t get much past the discussion stages because the horizontal floor space required simply wasn’t available.

-By the time JL French connected with Pflow, it was clear that innovative thinking was needed.
-Pflow engineers examined the specifications and determined that a DB series lift might work; but in order to achieve the necessary cycle time, it would require a maximum vertical speed of 350 ft/min, almost six times the standard DB series speed of 60 ft/min.
-Rather than shaking hands and moving on, the Pflow team confidently assured JL French that it could be done!
+By the time JL French connected with PFlow, it was clear that innovative thinking was needed.
+PFlow engineers examined the specifications and determined that a DB series lift might work; but in order to achieve the necessary cycle time, it would require a maximum vertical speed of 350'/min, almost six times the standard DB series speed of 60'/min.
+Rather than shaking hands and moving on, the PFlow team confidently assured JL French that it could be done!

 A Servo-controlled asynchronous AC motor that continuously provides torque while the platform is stationary, eliminating mechanical floor-level switches and the need to engage the brake during loading and unloading.
 This results in zero wasted time, incredibly smooth operation and virtually infinite brake life (the brake is set only during extended idle periods).
 The motor has an absolute position encoder that provides motor rotation information to the controller, telling it exactly where to stop based on motor revolutions.
 The motor automatically adjusts to the varying product weight.